jerridan/shardVPN/README.md

 **DNS options are not being set properly**

 You must ensure that the client configuration file has permission to manually set network settings on your local machine.
-This is because blinkVPN will set your machine to use Google's DNS servers.
+This is because ShardVPN will set your machine to use Google's DNS servers.

 To fix this in Tunnelblick, simply open Tunnelblick, go to "Advanced", and make sure that "Allow changes to manually-set network settings" is selected.